The 5:2 Fasting Diet for Weight Loss

-Well he was wrong!
+Well, he was wrong!
 This diet, a type of intermittent fasting, has taken Britain by storm, and newspapers frequently publish recipes for devoted followers.
-Mosley is a trained doctor, but has spent the better part of his career covering medical topics for the BBC.
+Mosley is a trained doctor but has spent the better part of his career covering medical topics for the BBC.
 He was 53 at the time of filming.
-At 5 foot, 11 inches and187 pounds, he did not feel that he was unhealthy.
+At 5 foot, 11 inches and 187 pounds he did not feel that he was unhealthy.
 Shockingly his doctor had told him he was pre-diabetic, and an MRI revealed he had a significant amount of internal body fat.
 He was thin on the outside and fat on the inside (TOFI), which put him at a higher risk for a multitude of health problems.

 This led Mosley on a quest to get healthy, reduce his risk of diabetes and cancer, and lose some of the internal fat surrounding his vital organs.
 After meeting with many researchers, he ended up settling on the 5:2 diet plan.